 They reconvened in the fall and added some more songs.
 Gradually, over the course of a year and a half, the album came into focus.
 What was initially apparent was a fuller, richer sound.
 "There was a grandiosity to the songs in different ways," says Meloy, citing Leonard Cohen's 1977 collaboration with Phil Spector, "Death of a Ladies' Man," as a reference point.
 "We were layering textures, adding strings and dedicated backing vocals -- the early songs created the peaks of the record, and that started to dictate the overall tone and tenor."

 Without a deadline, the Decemberists were also able to explore every song to completion.
 "Usually you have to let some songs slide because of time constraints," Meloy says, "but nothing was relegated to the b-side pile, everything was given a fair shake.
 Which is a blessing and a curse -- we ended up with 18 songs, and each had champions and detractors.
-There were a multitude of albums you could potentially make -- somber, over-the-top pop, folk -- and I think every band member would have created a different record."
+There was a multitude of albums you could potentially make -- somber, over-the-top pop, folk -- and I think every band member would have created a different record."